Find Affordable College Courses

 12 Yearly Graduations

-The 11th most popular school in the country for communication and journalism majors who are seeking their doctor's degree is University of Florida.
+The 11th most popular school in the country for communication & journalism majors who are seeking their doctor's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 12 people received their doctor's degree in communication and journalism from UF.
-About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their doctor's degree in communication & journalism from UF.
+About 55% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+Those who complete their doctor's degree in communication & journalism at University of Florida make a median salary of 70,955.

 #13